icjayson/dreamify-app/services/api/README.md

-# Vibe Analytics Studio Backend
+# Dreamify Backend

-A Flask-based backend for the AI-powered dashboard platform.
+A FastAPI-based backend for the AI-powered dashboard platform.

 ## 🚀 Quick Start